neuralml/rl_tutorial/README.md

 # Introduction to Reinforcement Learning
-Intro tutorial to simple reinforcement learning algorithms
+Intro tutorial to simple reinforcement learning algorithms.

 ## Instructions
 1. Download the repo to your own computer